KayleeDavisGitHub/Graduate_Methods_Handbook/README.md

-### Graduate_Methods_Handbook
+### Introduction to Data Science With R
-A working handbook/guide following every methods class I've ever taken.
-Feel free to use this to learn LaTeX, R, or methods.
 Download the .pdf above to give it a read!
-Contact information found in document.
+Contact information for various resources found in document.

 #### Licensing and Citation